GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 ## The leapfrog schemes

 Leapfrog schemes are classically used for deep-ocean tsunami propagation, and are also popular for inundation modelling (although this is has not been a focus in SWALS).
 They have good energy conservation properties which makes them much better suited to long-distance deep ocean tsunami propagation, as compared with the finite-volume schemes discussed above.

+In general the leapfrog schemes in SWALS do not have good long-time stability when used in conjunction with nesting.
+They work well as the coarsest grid in a multidomain, but if used for a refined grid (which receives halo data from a coarser domain) then they often develop instability during long-time integration.
+This is not always a problem, but more common than we'd like.

-The variants provided by SWALS are:
+The leapfrog solver variants provided by SWALS are:

 * `"linear"`.
 This solves the linear shallow water equations if `md%domains(j)%linear_solver_is_truely_linear=.true.` (default).
 In that case the pressure gradient term is linearized by setting the depth equal to the depth at mean-sea-level; the mean-sea level should be set by specifying `md%domains(j)%msl_linear` (which is 0.0 by default).
 With these settings we solve the standard linear shallow water equations.
 If you set `md%domains(j)%linear_solver_is_truely_linear=.false.` then the pressure gradient term is not linearized, and the equations are nonlinear (but without nonlinear advection terms or nonlinear friction).